github/github-graphql-relay-example/README.md

 ### Running locally

 First, you'll need a GitHub API access token to make GraphQL API requests.
+You can get that [here](https://github.com/settings/tokens/new).
 This should be set as a `API_TOKEN` environment variable.

 ```
 $ git clone https://github.com/github/github-graphql-relay-example